amihaiemil/amihaiemil.github.io/_posts/2016-12-30-becoming-a-contributor.markdown

 **Every PR will be reviewed by a code reviewer** and you will probably be asked to make adjustments to your solution.
-At first, it will be only me but in time, if we manage to build a solid team, others will have this role as well.
+At first, it will be only me, but in time, if we manage to build a solid team, others will have this role as well.

 Sounds interesting?
 Got any questions?
 Just ask, I'll be happy to answer.